Actors Studio

-The Studio is best known for its work refining and teaching method acting.
-The approach was originally developed by the Group Theatre in the 1930s based on the innovations of Konstantin Stanislavski.
 While at the Studio, actors work together to develop their skills in a private environment where they can take risks as performers without the pressure of commercial roles.

 As of July 2024, the studio's co-presidents are Ellen Burstyn, Alec Baldwin and Al Pacino.
-The artistic director in New York is Beau Gravitte, and the Associate Artistic Director in New York is Estelle Parsons.
+The co-artistic directors in New York are Martha Gehman and Javier Molina, and the associate artistic director in New York is Estelle Parsons.
+The co-artistic directors in Los Angeles are Katherine Cortez and Salome Jens.

 History

-After an initial meeting held on October 5, 1947, at the Labor Stage, located at 106 W. 39th Street (formerly the Princess Theatre), in which goals and ground rules of the new organization were discussed, the studio officially opened for business the following day at the Union Methodist Episcopal Church, located at 229 West 48th Street, previously home to the Actors Kitchen and Lounge (maintained to assist actors and others unable to afford meals), and long a source of rental rehearsal space for local theatrical producers.
+After an initial meeting held on October 5, 1947, at the Labor Stage, located at 106 W. 39th Street (formerly the Princess Theatre), in which goals and ground rules of the new organization were discussed, the studio officially opened for business the following day.